CaffeineMC/lithium-fabric/lithium-mixin-config.md

 ### `mixin.world.game_events`
 (default: `true`)
-Various improvements to game events (vibrations).
+Various improvements to game events (vibrations) that are detected by allays, wardens and several sculk blocks.

-### `mixin.world.game_events.dispatch_to_empty`
+### `mixin.world.game_events.dispatch`
 (default: `true`)
 Create game event dispatchers for chunk sections only when needed, i.e. when a listener is added to a section.
 This reduces memory usage for chunks that do not have any listeners.
-This speeds up attempting to dispatch events when there are no nearby listeners, which could be sculk sensors, allays, wardens or sculk shriekers.
+The dispatchers are accessed more directly instead of indirectly through chunks.
+In total this speeds up attempting to dispatch events especially when there are no nearby listeners.
+Requirements:
+- `mixin.util.data_storage=true`

 ### `mixin.world.inline_block_access`
 (default: `true`)